 Duffy writes he got to know Watson very well over the years.

-“Bluebeard was strangely proud of the fact that he … had literally charmed a score of women to death, and he urged me to remember that ‘soft words make for a soft touch,’” he wrote.
+“Bluebeard was strangely proud of the fact he charmed a score of women to death, He urged me to remember that ‘soft words make for a soft touch,’” he wrote.
 “During his 20 years in San Quentin, Bluebeard puzzled and exasperated four wardens.
 He was a sort of penological museum piece, classified as a homicidal monster, yet curiously gentle and shy, and he fascinated the public.”

 Watson avoided the death penalty by striking a deal with the district attorney.
 Since none of the bodies had been found, he offered to produce one body in exchange for a life sentence.
 He led detectives to a grave in the desert outside Los Angeles, where they found victim Nina Lee Deloney.

-“To this day nobody knows exactly how many women he slew or where he hid their bodies.
-Despite his fearful record, this five-foot-five man with the square face, underslung jaw, and wispy hair continued to attract women, and I have no doubt he could have had another dozen eager wives if he had been set free,” he wrote.
+“To this day ,nobody knows exactly how many women he slew or where he hid their bodies.
+Despite his fearful record, this five-foot-five man with the square face, underslung jaw, and wispy hair continued to attract women.
+I have no doubt he could have had another dozen eager wives if he had been set free,” he wrote.

 “I never found this other document, or any other clues,” Duffy wrote.
 “I don’t think there ever was any hidden wealth.
-But even today, 11 years after his death, I still get an occasional letter from indignant families in other states, including relatives of Bluebeard’s victims, demanding their share of my spoils.
+But even (over a decade after his death), I still get an occasional letter from indignant families in other states, including relatives of Bluebeard’s victims, demanding their share of my spoils.
 I always tell them what he really had (was) a trunk full of florid prose and a prison bank account with $18.70.
 I like to think of Watson, in the twilight of his life, secretly enjoying the gossip about this wealth and giggling to himself as he wrote his will.
 There, at least, was a document from his typewriter that no one would ignore.”